RADAR & Disabled Toilet Door Locks

 What is a RADAR lock?

 A RADAR lock is a type of locking system used in the UK for disabled cubicles.
-The locks are usually installed on the exterior of a heavy duty door rather than the cubicle door itself so that only people with a RADAR key can access them.
-RADAR stands for The Royal Association for Disability and Rehabilitation (known as Disability Rights UK) and this key scheme was designed to ensure disabled toilets were available to those who needed them.
+The locks are usually installed on the exterior of a heavy-duty door rather than the cubicle door itself, so that only people with a RADAR key can access them.
+RADAR stands for the Royal Association for Disability and Rehabilitation (known as Disability Rights UK), and this key scheme was designed to ensure disabled toilets were available to those who needed them.

 You can find more information about the RADAR lock scheme here.